Back to Blog

 What Does Root Canal Treatment Involve?

-1. Local anaesthesia is administered to help minimise discomfort throughout the procedure
+1. Local anaesthesia is administered to ensure comfort throughout the procedure

 2. Access is created through the top of the tooth to reach the pulp chamber